Reviewed by Oct 05, 2020| Updated on

 Measures of central tendency include mean, median, and mode.
 In contrast, variable measures include standard deviation, variance, the maximum and minimum variables, the skewness and kurtosis.

-In short, descriptive statistics help explain and clarify the characteristics of a specific data set by giving summaries of the data sample and steps.
-Measures of the centre are the most known forms of descriptive statistics such as the mean, median, and mode used at every level of math and statistics.
+In short, descriptive statistics explain and clarify the characteristics of a specific data set by giving summaries of the data sample and steps.
+Measures of the centre are the most known forms of descriptive statistics, such as the mean, median, and mode, used at every level of math and statistics.

 The mean, or average, is determined by adding all the figures in the data set and then dividing them by the count of numbers in the sample.
 The sum of the following dataset, for instance, is 45: (7, 8, 9, 10, 11).
 The mean will be 9 (45/5).

-A data set mode is the most frequently displayed value, and the median is the figure located in the centre of the data set.
+A mode is a most frequently displayed value in a data set, and the median is the figure located in the centre of the data set.
 It is the figure which separates the higher numbers from the lower numbers within a collection of data.
-Less-common forms of descriptive statistics, however, are still very relevant.
+Less common forms of descriptive statistics, however, are still very relevant.

 People use descriptive statistics to repurpose quantitative observations that are hard to grasp into bite-sized explanations through a broad data set.

 For example, the grade point average (GPA) of a student gives a clear interpretation of the descriptive statistics.
 The concept of a GPA is to take data points from a wide variety of tests, classes, and grades and average them together.